 It’s a shame Winick’s plot doesn’t keep pace.
 He throws in more and more guest stars, but there’s little purpose to their use, and anyone keeping count will probably figure out where the ending heads.
 For all the trials, however, DC changed their editorial mind very rapidly about Freddy being Shazam, and another reboot wasn’t far away.

-In 2019 this content is due to be combined with volume one for a complete edition.
+In 2019 this content is due to be combined with Volume One as The Trials of Shazam!
+The Complete Series.